WHAT IS MEDICAID BUY-IN? WHAT ARE OTHER BUY-IN OPTIONS?

-States will need to determine how they pay providers as part of any Medicaid buy-in initiative and they will need to carefully consider whether enrolling additional customers in plans that tend to pay lower rates will result in sufficient provider participation and access to care.
+States will need to determine how they pay providers as part of any Medicaid buy-in or other buy-in initiative, and they will need to carefully consider whether enrolling additional consumers in plans that tend to pay lower rates will result in sufficient provider participation and access to care.
 A new coverage option that attracts people currently enrolled in commercials plans that typically pay higher rates could require a different approach than one that primarily attracts those who are currently uninsured.

 WHO WILL BE ABLE TO BUY-IN TO THIS PROGRAM?

-The eligibility for Medicaid buy-in will depend on the each state and how they design their program.
+The eligibility for buy-in programs will depend on each state and how they design their program.
 Some proposals, for example, would allow any state resident to purchase Medicaid, while others may target the buy-in to certain populations or certain geographic areas.